aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/object-storage/object-storage.md

-# Lab 0: Uploading audio files to OCI
+# Lab 0: Create a bucket and upload audio files

 ## Introduction